 Wrigley’s pioneered sales of chewing gum in Britain.
 The business held 93 percent of the British gum market in 2016.

-It was difficult to convince Edwardian Britain to chew gum, at a time when even sucking on a boiled sweet in public was against the social norm.
+It was difficult to convince Edwardian Britons to chew gum, at a time when even sucking on a boiled sweet in public was against the social norm.
 The big change came with the First World War; British soldiers picked up the habit of chewing gum as a relief from boredom.

 Previously engaged in sales, Stanley Lorimer Murison (1881 – 1932) was appointed managing director from 1921.
 A quiet and determined man, he invested heavily on advertising, and the company grew under his leadership.